flink-ci/flink/docs/content/docs/dev/table/sqlClient.md

 - and makes some planner adjustments around join reordering and spilling via configuration options.

 When using `-i <init.sql>` option to initialize SQL Client session, the following statements are allowed in an initialization SQL file:
-- DDL(CREATE/DROP/ALTER)
+- DDL(CREATE/DROP/ALTER),
-- USE CATALOG/DATABASE
+- USE CATALOG/DATABASE,
-- LOAD/UNLOAD MODULE
+- LOAD/UNLOAD MODULE,
-- SET command
+- SET command,
-- RESET command
+- RESET command.

-to build the execution environment.

-When execute queries or insert statement, please enter the interactive mode or use the -f option to submit the SQL statements.
+When execute queries or insert statements, please enter the interactive mode or use the -f option to submit the SQL statements.

-<span class="label label-danger">Attention</span> If SQL Client meets errors when execute initialization file, SQL Client will exit with error messages.
+<span class="label label-danger">Attention</span> If SQL Client meets errors in initialization, SQL Client will exit with error messages.

+### Dependencies

+The SQL Client does not require to setup a Java project using Maven or SBT.
+Instead, you can pass the dependencies as regular JAR files that get submitted to the cluster.
+You can either specify each JAR file separately (using `--jar`) or define entire library directories (using `--library`).
+For connectors to external systems (such as Apache Kafka) and corresponding data formats (such as JSON), Flink provides **ready-to-use JAR bundles**.
+These JAR files can be downloaded for each release from the Maven central repository.

+The full list of offered SQL JARs and documentation about how to use them can be found on the [connection to external systems page]({{< ref "docs/connectors/table/overview" >}}).

 Use SQL Client to submit job
 ----------------------------